maendeleolab/maendeleolab/README.md

 - ⚡ Mission: ...
 	Our moonshot is to produce modular infrastructures as code.
 	It guarantees scalability and reliability of the network services.
-We believe the network should notbe treated as a black box that is complicated to access.
+We believe the network should not be treated as a black box that is complicated to access.
 	This is why we use automation as part of our network as a service strategy.
 Simple is always better than complex, so is working with Maendeleolab.